facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 // light
 ```

-It appears that the super class (in which the method *useTheForce()* belongs) is able to keep unchanged its constant even when the derived class uses it.
+It appears that the super class, in which the method *useTheForce()* belongs, is able to keep unchanged its constant even when the derived class uses it.
 But what happens if you make a small change to the previous example?
 Try to change the access to the constant by replacing `self` with `static` this way: